Cannes is empty, the day the film festival should have begun

-CANNES, France (AP) — The stars of Cannes Film Festival have stayed home, its prestigious grounds repurposed as a homeless shelter, and the beaches closed.
+CANNES, France (AP) — The stars stayed home, their beach backdrop is closed and the prestigious grounds of the Cannes Film Festival have been repurposed as a homeless shelter.

-The French Riviera resort of Cannes would normally be abuzz with cinema glitterati on a Tuesday such as this — scheduled as the opening night of the annual festival — but during the time of coronavirus, it is a ghost town.
+Cannes should have been buzzing with cinema glitterati on Tuesday, which was scheduled as the first day of this year's film festival.
+But during the time of the coronavirus, the French Riviera resort is nothing but a ghost town.

-The world’s biggest film festival was canceled this year for the first time since World War II.
+The world’s biggest film festival was canceled for the first time since World War II.

+The iconic billboard reserved for each year’s festival poster instead framed a large “THANK YOU” for the health workers caring for people during the pandemic.

-“I’m overcome with a great sense of melancholy and nostalgia,” Cannes Delegate General Thierry Fremaux told Screen Daily about this unprecedented week.
-“Cannes has only ever been cancelled once, due to the Second World War, and stopped once, in May ’68.
+“I’m overcome with a great sense of melancholy and nostalgia,” Cannes Delegate General Thierry Fremaux told Screen Daily about the festival going dark.
+“Cannes has only ever been canceled once, due to the Second World War, and stopped once, in May ’68.

-Yet, while the cancellation represents a blow to the movie stars and directors it serves, it has also devastated the legions of businesses and unsung subcontractors that rely on the festival.
+While the cancellation represents a blow to the movie stars and directors it promotes and honors, it has also devastated the legions of businesses and unsung subcontractors that rely on the Cannes Film Festival.

 For others, it’s even worse.